dharkness/sudoku/README.md

           - run each solver in a promise
             - show icons on solver buttons that are still running
             - break Brute Force up somehow so it doesn't block the UI
-        - store strategy to preview to update move after application (what was this?)
+        - store strategy to highlight in state on hover instead of its first move so applying the move can highlight the next move for the strategy
       - checkbox to automatically apply individual strategies
       - show/apply each solution separately; highlight cells on hover; animate on apply
       - new solvers